-Engadget Reviews The New Palm Phone: A Solution In Search Of A Problem
+‘Engadget’ Reviews The New Palm Phone: A Solution In Search Of A Problem

 We have been hearing about the new Palm phone for several weeks.
 Now, it has been reviewed by one of the major gadget sites.
 The idea behind this phone is that it is super small, a smartphone lite.
 It is the shuttlecraft to your smartphone’s starship.
 In the same way that the original smartphone was an accessory to your computer, the Palm phone is an accessory to your smartphone.

-The Engadget reviewer believes the Palm phone addresses a real problem, but is convinced the Palm phone is not the solution.
+The Engadget reviewer believes the Palm phone addresses a real problem but is convinced the Palm phone is not the solution.
 In “Palm phone review: A tiny ‘second phone’ no one needs,” Chris Velazco lays out his case.

 “The problem Palm is trying to tackle is a real one, and people deserve a solution.
 I’m just not sure Palm’s first attempt is one that’ll actually work for most people.
 Sure, it has its charms.
 In most cases, though, it’s such a pain to live with that you’ll wish you never decided to leave your main phone at home.”